CFEL-CMI/cmistark/doc/references.rst

                     DOI: `10.1016/0022-2852(87)90120-2
                     <http://dx.doi.org/10.1016/0022-2852(87)90120-2>`_

-.. todo:: References only give a aname and a year are not useful...
-If that;s what it is, say
+.. todo:: References only give a name and a year (and possibly a twon) are not useful...
+If it's
-          private communication.
+          what it is, say private communication.
 But try to avoid it.

-.. todo:: the output formatiing should be much nicer... not sure how to do this, but please check.

 .. todo:: For NIST SPec DB I would only provide references for general
           http://www.nist.gov/pml/data/msd-di/index.cfm,
           http://www.nist.gov/pml/data/msd-tri/index.cfm, etc. or maybe even only one entry pointing at http://www.nist.gov/pml/data/molspec.cfm

+.. todo:: Please write correct names, e.g., using the appropriate umlauts.

+.. todo:: journals should be printed in italics, volumes in bold

+.. todo:: the output formatting should be much nicer... not sure how to do this, but please check.
+          Maybe we can have a table or something like that?

 .. comment
    Local Variables: